Graduate Program Director: Dr. Deborah Bandalos

 - Representative samples of professional writing.

-The vision of the Doctor of Philosophy program in assessment and measurement at JMU is to establish and maintain a national reputation as a valuable resource in educational outcomes assessment and in applied and theoretical measurement.
+The vision of the Doctor of Philosophy program in assessment and measurement at JMU is to establish and maintain a national reputation as a valuable resource in educational outcomes assessment, applied and theoretical measurement, and quantitative methods.
 As such, the program will help meet the growing demand for assessment and measurement professionals in a wide variety of applied settings.

 To attain this vision, the mission of the doctoral program is to: